CherryGot/CPIO_Ext/README.md

 # CPIO_Ext
-Save input and output texts from popular competitive programming site and use them on your machine for testing.
+Save input and output texts from popular competitive programming sites and use them on your machine for testing.